rishabh-bansal/GitStart/Students/akshit.md

 ## About me:

-Third year IT, B.tech. student from Delhi.
+5th semester IT, B.tech. student from Delhi.
 I love Data Structures, Algorithm Designing and Machine Learning.
 I love ML because of the involvement of Mathematics.
 Feel free to contact me if you want any help on your projects.
 I am always happy to help others.